juliojg/minimalist-spreadsheet/README.md

 ## Linter

-ESLint was used as static-code-analysis tool, a revision can be executed runnig the followig command:
+ESLint was used as static-code-analysis tool, a revision can be executed running the followig command:
 ``` npx eslint src/```

 ## Configuration